zspadar/lagopus-spring-exam/README.md

 - Create a `POST /answers` endpoint
 - Post the answers to the 5 random questions
 - Make sure that the user answers to exactly that 5 questions
-- In order to do this you should make the randomly recevied questions persistent
 - This endpoint should receive the following input

 ```json